ericnana/mysqlusingpgadmin/README.md

 sudo -i -u postgres -> psql -->'postgres=# drop database name_of_the_database;' or DROP DATABASE name_of_the_database;

 To Grant privileges:
-psql -d yourDBName
+psql -d my_postgres_db
-GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO userName;
+GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO postgres_user;